 Allowing body to sweat is important.
 Keep away from air conditioners as much as you can.

-Expose your skin to early morning Sun and get some vitamin D. Because you will be starving for Sun on the other half of the year.
+Expose your skin to early morning Sun and get some vitamin D. Because you will be starving for Sun during the other half of the year.

 You can have light oily food and fried food in this period.
 Enjoy cold food stuff at this period, periodically.